sonyhome/PWM_Servomotor_Animatronics_with_Adafruit_PCA9685/README.md

 Once you're satisfied, you can print the current motor settings on the console, to save them for later use.
 That's the purpose of this sketch.

 ## Tweaking

-- You may have to change addresses in the code for the servos (default 0x40).
+* You may have to change addresses in the code for the servos (default 0x40).
-- The initial motor position and ranges are set at the middle of the range, moving very little, and the delay pretty high so the motors move slow.
+* The initial motor position and ranges are set at the middle of the range, moving very little, and the delay pretty high so the motors move slow.
 You can change the hard-coded values to the values you recorded previously, especially if you're planning to re-load the sketch to fine tune your project later.

 # Last words
 If you use these programs please leave me a comment, a star, requests, or even an issue on GitHub so that I know it is of use.
 I would appreciate also that if you make a project you mention it used or was inspired by my work, and link back to this GitHub.

 If you use GitHub, it is easy to "fork" this code, and enhance it.
 You can then request a merge back if your additions do not change the original intent of the sketches, but enhance or augment them, so that others can use them.

+---
 # 2_PWM_Servomotor_Positions

+## Overview

-The purpose of this sketch is to play with the different motor positions to help define "attitudes" of the animatronics costume head.
+Once you know the range of motion of your motors, they can be plugged into this sketch, to play with the different positions to help define "attitudes" of the animatronics costume head.

 The motors control 2 ears (2 motors per ear to down/up and move front/back).
 The goal is to test every resting position and define the set of valid positions for the ears, and name them based on what they represent (sad, angry, happy, attentive, etc.)